Skip to content

 Hashing method

-The hash base is generated by concatentating the following values in sequence using a single newline (/n) character to separate them:
+The hash base is generated by concatenating the following values in sequence using a single newline (/n) character to separate them:

 1. nonce value sent by the client in the initial request.